Bimbum1337/ISRO-R-DEVKIT/README.md

 ## Getting started

 There is a complete guide on how to set up all the tools needed for developing.
-The guide has been tested numerous of times and is guaranteed to work if do all the steps from start to finish.
+The guide has been tested numerous of times and is guaranteed to work if you follow all the steps from start to finish.
 Read the guide here: https://florian0.gitlab.io/sro_devkit/

 ## Contribute

 There is a lot you can do to make this project better.
-Have a look at the (Contribution Guide)[CONTRIBUTING.md] for more information.
+Have a look at the [Contribution Guide](CONTRIBUTING.md) for more information.

 ## License